 Shot of Cz Video Editor: please add dotted lines from midpoints to show intersection if possible/necessary

-Check the location of the center electrode [1] and the return electrodes [2] and locate CP6 (C-P-six) and P6 [3].
+Check the location of the center electrode and the return electrodes.
+In this experiment, the stimulation was applied on rTPJ.
+The rTPJ roughly corresponds to the mid-point between CP6 and P6 in the 10-10 EEG system.
+Firstly, locate CP6 (C-P-six) and P6 [1].Locate the approximate location of the right temporo-parietal junction on the scalp [2] and mark this location on the cap [3].

-Talent checking location of center electrodes

-Shot of return electrode location(s)

 Shot of CP6 and P6 Video Editor: please emphasize CP6 and/or P6 when mentioned as possible/appropriate

-Using the proportional requirements of the 10-10 system, locate the approximate location of the right temporo-parietal junction on the scalp [1] and mark this location on the cap [2].

 Shot of rTPJ/rTPJ being located

 rTPJ being marked